tkalman/rdawg-pidinst__white-paper/white-paper/linking-datasets.rst

 report instruments using a CF-NetCDF specification\ [#ncei]_.
 These are either global attributes specified using the *instrument* attribute from the Attribute Convention for Data Discovery (ACDD) 1-3.
-Alternatively the are defined as empty geophysical variables within the root group of the NetCDF file.
-In the latter case, the instrument PID may be expressed as an attribute *instrument_pid* e.g. :numref:`snip-link-pidinst-netcdf` within the recommended variable attributes.
+Alternatively they are defined as empty geophysical variables within the root group of the NetCDF file.
+In the latter case, the instrument PID may be expressed as an attribute *instrument_pid* within the recommended variable attributes as shown in :numref:`snip-link-pidinst-netcdf` .
 Alternatively, an *instrument_pid* attribute could be added to the set of global attributes.

 .. code-block:: default
     :name: snip-link-pidinst-netcdf